microsoft/nnfusion/README.md

 - Compatible with both hand-crafted kernel code and vendor-provided libraries
 - Customized optimization support through directly rewriting the generated human-readable code

+## Get Started
-## Quick Start
+### Quick Start with Docker Image
 For end users, simply use docker to compile your model and generate high-performance executable.
 NNFusion supports and is tested on Ubuntu 16.04 and 18.04 with CUDA.
-For more infomation on system requirements, please refer to [System Requirements](https://github.com/microsoft/nnfusion/wiki/Before-Started)
+You should install nvidia-docker on your device to do the following steps.
 1. Pull docker image
 `docker pull nnfusion/cuda:10.2-cudnn7-devel-ubuntu18.04`
 2. Run docker container with the given image